ssm/ssm-nifi/README.md

 This module will download the Apache NiFi tarball to `/var/tmp/`.
 Please make sure you have space for this file.

-The tarball will be unpacked to `/opt/nifi` by default, where it will require about the same disk space.
+The tarball will be unpacked to a subdirectory under `/opt/nifi` by default, where it will require about the same disk space.
+For ease of access, the symlink `/opt/nifi/current` will point to the managed nifi directory.

+NiFi defaults to store logs and state and configuration within the installation directory.
+This module changes this behaviour.

 The module will create `/var/opt/nifi`, for persistent storage outside the software install root.
 This will also configure the following nifi